DeepuBhasin/Web-Developer-Notes/11 Node/_Documentation_Node.md

 * We can write any thing in terminal like js example creating variable, print output etc

+* Global & Non-Global Module : Global module are those module which we do not import and accessible all the time and Non-Global are those which we need to import to access.

+    ```js
+    console.log('Hello World')  // This is global module

+    const fs = require('fs');   // This is non-global module
+    fs.writeFileSync('hello.txt', 'Hello World');
+    ```

 ---

+### 📘UseFul Variables

+* __dirname : to print current working directory.

+* __filename : to print current working file name.

 ## 📘Synchronous Vs Asynchronous